jaycode/valuation_course/README.md

 <details open id="value-of-equity"><summary><b>--(lv2) Value of Equity</b></summary>

 ```
-Value of Equity = Value of operating assets - Debt - Minority Interests + Cash + Cash from new issue + Non-operating Assets
+Value of Equity = Value of operating assets - Debt - Minority Interests + Cash + Cash from new issue + Cross holdings and other Non-operating Assets
 ```

 #### Used In